jeanCarloMachado/challenges/merchant_guide/README.md

 well with kind of no-performance dependent problems.

 I used an imperative OO style to develop the solution.
-All the requirements we're developed using TDD.
+All the requirements were developed using TDD.

 Some of the things I didn't spend much effort:
 - Performance